José Luis Rondo

 José Luis Rondo Polo (born 19 March 1976) is a former professional footballer.
 Born in Spain, he played for the Equatorial Guinea national team.
 He started his career as a forward, subsequently moving to right winger and finally right-back.

 He spent his entire career in his native Spain, representing five clubs at the professional level.

 During six years, Rondo was an Equatorial Guinea international.

 Club career

-Rondo was born in Palma, Majorca, Balearic Islands.
+Rondo was born in Palma, Balearic Islands.
 An unsuccessful RCD Mallorca youth graduate – he could only appear for their reserves – he would manage to spend seven seasons in the second division, with Getafe CF, Elche CF and UD Vecindario; his first experience at that level was precisely with Mallorca B, in 1998–99 (31 matches played, team relegation).

-After a one-year spell with CD Constancia (division four, also in Majorca), Rondo signed with neighbours CE Andratx of the same tier.
+After a one-year spell with CD Constancia (division four, also in Mallorca), Rondo signed with neighbours CE Andratx of the same tier.

 International career

 Spanish-born, Rondo would however represent the land of one of his parents, Equatorial Guinea, in the molds of several players whom played in Spain: Javier Balboa, Rodolfo Bodipo, Benjamín Zarandona, etc.